CAPS Research studies are bias-free, disciplined, and executable.

 CAPS research studies are member-driven and future-focused, ensuring that the actions you take today give your organization the upper hand for the future of the profession.
 Through our research pipeline meetings, members guide our agenda and it is carried out by researchers over the following year.

-Researchers: Adegoke Oke and Mohan Gopalakrishnan
+Researchers: Robert Wiedmer, Adegoke Oke

 CAPS research reports

-Stay in-the-loop on the latest research
+Stay in the loop on the latest research

 Sign up for our newsletter or subscribe to our YouTube channel for short preview videos.
 Each report consists of the full study, a brief with report highlights, and illustrative examples and use cases.
 Our newest research reports are available to members immediately upon release with login.
 Non-members with an account in the CAPS Library may access research published more than 7 years ago.